 Q. What's the difference between "Category A" and "Category B?"

 A. Some tours offer a choice of two different hotel categories, as noted in their prices.
 Category A is generally 3- and 4-star hotels located in a town center.
 Category B is generally 2- and 3-star hotels that may lie outside of town.
 Most tour pages list sample hotels to give you an idea of the type of hotel you'd be booked in.
 Back to the questions.

 Q. What are the meals like?

 A. Breakfasts are generally buffets that take your active program into consideration with a variety of low-fat and high-nutrition choices.
 Lunch is generally on your own, although some groups tours decide to pool funds on some days and enjoy picnics en route.
 Dinners are usually included with guided tours, and dinner packages ("half pension") are a frequent option with self-guided tours.
 Expect either a fixed menu or a few choices.
 If you have any allergies, restrictions or strong preferences, please let us know as far in advance as possible.
+Back to the questions.

 Q. How does luggage transport work?

 A. Both guided and self-guided tours include luggage transport from hotel to hotel, unless otherwise noted.
 Leave your suitcases in a designated area, and you'll find them in your next hotel when you arrive (usually by 4 p.m.).
 In general, one suitcase up to 50 pounds and one small carry-on are allowed.
+Back to the questions.